Ammoru: Legacy

-The success of Ammoru helped establish the trend of mythological fantasy films with visual effects in Telugu cinema.
-It elevated the profile of director Kodi Ramakrishna, who gained recognition for his work on fantasy and graphics-heavy films.
-Following Ammoru, he directed other notable visual effects-based films, including Devi (1999), Deviputrudu (2001) and Anji (2004).
+The success of Ammoru established the trend of mythological fantasy films with visual effects in Telugu cinema.
+It elevated the profile of director Kodi Ramakrishna who gained reputation for directing fantasy and graphics-heavy films.
+After Ammoru, he directed other notable visual effects-based films, including Devi (1999), Deviputrudu (2001) and Anji (2004).

 The film proved to be a launchpad for Soundarya, who went on to become a major star in Telugu cinema.
-Ramya Krishna, known for glamorous roles, received widespread acclaim for her portrayal of Goddess Ammoru, showcasing her versatility and solidifying her reputation for playing divine roles, similar to veteran actress K. R. Vijaya.
+Ramya Krishna was praised for her versatility in playing both glamorous and divine roles, she received widespread acclaim for her portrayal of the Goddess, similar to the veteran actress K. R. Vijaya.